sourcetab/sourcetab/website/src/pages/docs/widgets/clock.md

 # Clock Widget

-The Clock widget shows the time in the specified format.
+The Clock widget displays the time and date in the specified format.

 ## Settings